zuckung/endless-sky-plugins/README.md

 fixed error on natural spawning korath fleets<br>

-changed some space port news and jobs to require culture conversations<br>
+changed some spaceport news and jobs to require culture conversations<br>

 changed culture conversation chance from 10% to 20%<br>